ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 __Note:__ You can find more information about the `Secret` type at: https://www.pulumi.com/docs/reference/pkg/azure-native/keyvault/secret/

 Once again the logical hierarchy, is missing.
-And once again, it is easily fixed by setting the `parent` property to the KeyVault
+And once again, it is easily fixed by setting the `parent` property to the Key Vault

 ```typescript
 new azure.keyvault.Secret("testSecret", {